hrishin/hrishidev/_posts/2025-12-15-building-stock-exchange-in-the-cloud.markdown

 this service is tested well the AWS envrionment and some statistics are available[1]

-Lets understand the in the microdetails, how the Order Management System(OMS) and Matching Engine designed to not only achive the ultra low latency but alos realibility with the auto failover in few microseconds wihtout any data loss.
+Lets understand the in the microdetails, how the Order Management System(OMS) and Matching Engine designed to not only achive the ultra-low latency but alos realibility with the auto failover in few microseconds wihtout any data loss.

 ### Sysem design for the RAFT cluster